yousufk1729/slurpGPT/README.md

 Given that the training accuracy was continuing to improve, more iterations would also help improve the model.
 I am not really concerned with overfitting because quite frankly, overfitting data to all of Shakespeare is kind of the goal here.

-I also want to reformat the input training data to have less whitespace and remove the license copies.
+I also want to reformat the input training data to have less whitespace and remove the license copies. *After formatting with some regex, the new file is 4844KB and the old one was 5321KB.*

 There is also potential for hyperparameter optimization using some third-party libraries or just manual testing.